Code-Institute-Submissions/https-github.com-Karasp1980-Fodmap-recipes/README.md

 <img src="static/assets/images/fodmap-welcome.png" width="500" height="auto">
 </p>

-2. As a User I can search the desirable recipe by keyword so that I can find the recipe I want faster
+2. As a User I can search the desirable recipe by keyword (in the recipe title or in the ingredients) so that I can find the recipe I want faster
 <p align="center">
 <img src="static/assets/images/search.png" width="500" height="auto">
 </p>